+Election cyber security and what voters should know explains how as technology gets smarter, election security issues grow more complex.
 Over the past few months, voters have been inundated with issues surrounding election legitimacy and election security issues.
 Cybersecurity professionals are an imperative part of ensuring that the votes of the people are heard and the long-standing values of democracy are upheld.
-As technology gets smarter, election security issues grow more complex.

-- Day-of vote problems – Bandwidth problems – or, in simple terms, slow internet – can cause long delays in voting lines.
-While these delays don’t necessarily stop people from voting, it can cause people to become frustrated or can cause problems with people who don’t have all day to wait in line to vote.
+In simple terms, slow internet can cause long delays in voting lines.
+While these delays don’t necessarily stop people from voting, they can cause people to become frustrated or can cause problems with people who don’t have all day to wait in line to vote.
 Many people take time away from work or family to vote, and at a certain point, cannot continue to wait in line.
 These targeted attacks can result in a low number of votes, even though the number of people who showed up at the polls was quite high.

-- Voter-targeted disinformation campaigns – Social media political campaigns are incredibly targeted, showing viewers information and articles that confirm the views they already hold.
-It can be easy for social media users to become entrenched in false belief when they’re targeted with election-related disinformation campaigns.
+Social media political campaigns are incredibly targeted, showing viewers information and articles that confirm the views they already hold.
+It can be easy for social media users to become entrenched in false beliefs when they’re targeted with election-related disinformation campaigns.
 In addition to changing the way a citizen may vote, disinformation campaigns can also be used to stir civil unrest in an already-tense political situation.

 What’s The Latest Election Security Legislation?